-- 3 stalks leek, trimmed, washed, and sliced thin
+- 3 leek stalks, trimmed, washed, and thinly sliced

-- 6 large white-flesh potatoes, peeled, boiled, mashed
+- 6 large white-flesh potatoes peeled, boiled, and slightly mashed

 - Add the cabbage and continue to sauté for 15 minutes.
 You will want the cabbage, leeks, and onions to really cook down and wilt.

-- Next, add this mixture to the pot of mashed potatoes and fold in.
-Add the butter, heavy cream, salt, and pepper.
+- Add the leek and cabbage mixture to the of potatoes and fold in.
+Turn the heat to medium, add the butter, heavy cream, salt, and pepper.
+Stir well to combine.